tataji/Task/README.md

 What is BuildCOntext? and its imprortance

 Build context is to identify the widget location and position in the widget tree, so that we can update the data of a widget, and also we can create global singleton class and pass the context to that class and get the configuration we need in every where in the app

+var list1 =['I','@','flutter'];
+final list2 = list1;
+list2[2] = 'Dart';
+const list3= list1;
+Will the last two lines compiled ? list2[2] = 'Dart'; this line will be compiled and executed, we can replace the 'flutter' with 'dart' string in list2
+const list3= list1;  this line will not be compiled, will get a compile time error Const variables must be initialized with a constant value. that means we need to change the list1 to const, but if we do this list2 can not be modifed.